 - Definition of impairment in the workplace

-- Describe signs or symptoms that indicate potential impairment
+- Description of signs or symptoms that indicate potential impairment

-- Establish when to intervene if impairment is suspected
+- When to intervene if impairment is suspected

 - Guidelines for the initial discussion with an employee suspected of being impaired at work

 - Guidelines for consistent and professional interactions with employees who are impaired at work

 - Safety procedures related to sending an impaired employee home